Skip to main content

 KOTS-based installation

-You have the option to use the TLS certificates specified in the KOTS setup for your GitGuardian Application, or you can provide your own certificates as shown below:
+You have the option to use the self signed TLS certificates, or you can provide your own certificates as shown below.
+The recommended method is to use an existing secret.

 To upload new certificates, replace the previously uploaded files in the KOTS Admin Console.